oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 * Update it to ensure that it has the correct service account, namespaces, and such, and it points to the `values.yaml` file that you used to install the operator (so that it can get the certificates).
-* Add your operator's certificate to your operating system's trust store (for an example, see the [script](#sample-operator-rest-client-script)).
+* Add your operator's certificate to your operating system's trust store (see [How to add your certificate to your operating system trust store](#how-to-add-your-certificate-to-your-operating-system-trust-store)).
 * If you are using a self-signed certificate and your client is macOS, you may need to update the version of `curl` you have installed (though newer versions of macOS come with newer versions of `curl`).
 Oracle recommends `curl 7.63.0 (x86_64-apple-darwin17.7.0) libcurl/7.63.0 SecureTransport zlib/1.2.11` or later.
 If you are unsure, then check with `curl --version`.